Install Python (Windows, Mac, Linux) – Step-by-Step Guide (2025)

 - Download the .pkg installer.

-- Run it and follow the on-screen steps.
+- Run it and follow the on-screen instructions.

 - Open Terminal and type: